Benn failed drug test after 'highly-elevated' egg intake

 Last updated on .From the section Boxing

-Conor Benn has been reinstated to the World Boxing Council rankings as it ruled his failed drugs test was not intentional and could have been caused by an overconsumption of eggs.
+Conor Benn is back in the World Boxing Council rankings after it ruled his failed drugs test was not intentional and could have been caused by a 'highly-elevated consumption' of eggs.

 Benn failed two voluntary drug tests for the female fertility drug clomifene before his cancelled October bout with Chris Eubank Jr.